viaart/DisplayedAppSwitcher/README.md

 - [x] Singleton - only one app allowed to run at a time - `v1.0.0.1`.
 - [x] Filter out third Zoom window when the meeting is not running - `v1.0.2`.
+- [x] Fix Zoom simply flashing when asked to go to the fore - `v1.0.3`.